 The Epilobium, which is the largest genus has 2 keys in Stace in order to work out which of the 14 species it is or which of the 46 hybrids!

 The best known is probably the Great Willowherb or E. hirsutum which is native in all sorts of wet or damp places.
 It is the the tallest species and up to 1.8 metre.
-It is very common where I grew up in the Waterland area near Amsterdam, providing a very beautiful colour amongst the fast reed beds there.
+It is very common where I grew up in the Waterland area near Amsterdam, providing a very beautiful colour amongst the vast reed beds there.

 After seeing it en-mass again last weekend in our local Walsall Arboretum Extension Park, I tend to agree with the following account and uses below from Hedgerow Medicine: